Alexandria's founded by Alexander

 [Picture from the Hurriyet Daily News]

 The most impressive find, however, was the collection of some 50 terracotta figurines.
-They represented male and female figures, gods and goddesses, some children and women with children and cavalry figurines.
+They represented male and female figures, gods and goddesses, some children and women with children, and cavalry figurines.
 Inscriptions from the 2nd-1st century BC were disclosed as well.
-Many of the artifacts still have traces of red, blue and pink paint, which makes them particularly interesting.
+Many of the artifacts still have traces of red, blue, and pink paint, making them particularly interesting.

-Once these figures are restored and cleaned, they will be exhibited at the Museum of Lycian Civilizations that has been created inside the walls of Hadrian’s Granary in Andriake, the harbor of Myra (see: Andriake’s Museum has opened).
+Once these figures are restored and cleaned, they will be exhibited at the Museum of Lycian Civilizations, which has been created inside the walls of Hadrian’s Granary in Andriake, the harbor of Myra (see: Andriake’s Museum has opened).